-Finally, we show the results of topological trivial states with zero Chern number.
-For most of the trivial states, we find the absence of any edge states as shown in Fig. \ref {Fig:edgestate}(e).
-However, In some cases, we find unexpected edge states even in the trivial region.
-As shown in Fig. \ref {Fig:edgestate}(f), two chiral edge modes are propagating along opposite directions.
-These edge states are obviously unrelated to the Chern number.
-Instead, they are topologically protected by a winding number.
-To study this topological winding number, we examine the one-dimensional Hamiltonian $H(k_x)$ by setting $k_y=0$,
+Finally, we analyze the results of topological trivial states.
+For Chern number equals zero, the simple analysis would expect the absence of edge states.
+This is indeed the case for most topologically trivial states as shown in Fig. \ref {Fig:edgestate}(e).
+However, in the numerical solutions, we find unexpected edge states even in the topological trivial region.
+As shown in Fig. \ref {Fig:edgestate}(f), two chiral edge modes are propagating along opposite directions on the same edge.
+These edge states resemble the helical edge states that appeared in topological insulators.
+They are stable with simple parameter modifications of the model, suggesting that they are not simply accidental edge states.
+In fact, these edge states are topologically protected by a winding number.
+To reveal this winding number more explicitly, we examine the one-dimensional Hamiltonian $H(k_x)$ by setting $k_y=0$,